nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 Once everything is dry and all together, it's time to hang!
 I used two nails with wider heads to fit into the keyhole fasteners.

 ### Finished project

+Another inexpensive piece is finished!
+As I said above, this whole project cost me about $20 and these jewelry holders can cost over $100 online.
+This is a versatile project because you can make it any size you need and stain/paint it whatever you'd like.

+Now all that's left is to fill it with treasures!